StijnVerdenius/LTH_paper_summaries/Zeros, signs and the supermask (Zhou et al (uber), 2019).md

 - Masking can be thought of as training, therefore authors uncover the existence of supermasks which produce partially working networks without training.
 - We can also train masks

+## Limitations of supermasking

+- Still need to train full network a little before you can supermask
+- If you train your mask, did you not just move the problem of training to a different parameter-set?